Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: System Design

 \subsection{Facts and Inference Rules for SDG}

-~ To enable efficient queries, \toolname converts the application's SDG into its corresponding facts and rules using Datalog.
-In what follows, we first give some background on Datalog, and then describe the syntax and semantics of \toolname's built-in predicates.
+~ Inspired by \oauthlint's formalization~\cite{DBLP:conf/kbse/RahatFT19}, \toolname converts the application's SDG into its corresponding facts and rules using Datalog.
+We first give some preliminaries on Datalog program, and then describe the syntax and semantics of \toolname's built-in predicates.

-\paragraph{Datalog Preliminaries} A Datalog program consists of a set of \emph{rules} and a set of \emph{facts}.
-Facts simply declare predicates that evaluate to true.
-For example, {\tt parent("Bill", "Mary")} states that Bill is a parent of Mary.
-Each Datalog rule is a Horn clause defining a predicate as a conjunction of other predicates.
-For example, the rule:
+A Datalog~\cite{datalog-wiki} program is a set of \emph{facts} and \emph{rules} written in a declarative logic language.
+Facts correspond to predicates that evaluate to \emph{true}.
+For example, in SDG's context, {\tt edge($Stmt_1$, $Stmt_2$)} implies that statement node $Stmt_1$ and $Stmt_2$ are connected by an edge.
+Each rule is a Horn clause~\cite{van1976semantics} defining a predicate as a conjunction of predicates.
+For example, the following program:

 {

 }